 Robert D. Orr Center

 The Orr Center (1990) is a classroom and office building housing many of the student services departments.
-Admission, Student Financial Assistance, Registrar, Counseling Center, Honors Program and Graduate Studies are located on the main floor.
+Undergraduate Admissions, Student Financial Assistance, Registrar, Counseling Center, Honors Program and Graduate Studies are located on the main floor.
 The second floor is dedicated to classroom space.
 Computer labs and faculty offices for the English Department, Center for Interdisciplinary Studies and Intensive English Program are located on the third floor.
 Career Services and Internships and portions of Information Technology, as well as Business Affairs offices, including the Cashier, are located on the lower level.

 Robert M. Kent Family Fountain